mkfizi/tailstart-saas/README.md

 Tailboard does not include bundler tools such as `webpack` or `parcel` since we want it to be adaptable with any development stacks.

-Tailboard can be further customize and integrated with any frameworks according to your project's requirement.
+Tailboard can be further customized and integrated with any frameworks according to your project's requirement.

 You may refer here for more information about Tailboard's directory structure: